 - Allow the kvass to ferment for 3 days – two weeks.
-I usually ferment mine for two weeks.
+If I’m not in a rush I ferment mine for two weeks.

 - When the kvass is ready, strain the beets and set them aside.
-Pour the liquid into a clean jar with a tight fitting lid or swing top bottles and store in the fridge.
+Pour the liquid into a clean jar with a tight fitting lid or swing top bottles and refrigerate until you're ready to use it.

 How To Set Up An Airlock

 When I first starting fermenting, any mention of using an airlock immediately took my mind to space shuttles and astronaut suits.
-I thought it sounded way too complicated, but it’s not.
+I thought it sounded way too complicated, but it’s actually super simple.
 Though the mechanisms vary slightly, here’s how I use mine.

-Using a twisting motion, push the main airlock piece into the top of your jar . . .
+Fill your jar with kvass ingredients, then using a twisting motion, push the main airlock piece into the top of the jar . . .